eginnovations/helm-charts/README.md

+<p><b>eG - APM</b> is a Monitoring solution which offers visibility over applications deployed in various application servers like Tomcat, Jetty, Websphere, etc., providing end to end monitoring of the application.
+This helm chart is optimised to run in kubernetes cluster.</p>

+<p>The egagent helm chart adds eG Container Agent to every node in the cluster with the help of DaemonSet.
+The egagent chart enables monitoring, tracing, and provides root-cause analysis on the application that are deployed in the cluster</p>
 ### Steps To Deploy eG Container Agent Using Helm For Kubernetes/OpenShift

 [![Artifact Hub](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/eginnovations)](https://artifacthub.io/packages/search?repo=eginnovations)<br>